juancas9812/juancas9812/README.md

 ### Hi there 👋

-Hey, I'm Juan Sarmiento, a recent grad electronics engineer from the Pontificia Universidad Javeriana.
+Hey, I'm Juan Sarmiento, i'm currently a data scientist, working in NLP projects.
+I'm an electronics engineer from the Pontificia Universidad Javeriana.
 I have insterests in AI and ML, data science and signal processing.

 Check out my class notes (codes and scripts) on signal and image processing, AI/ML, and robotics in my repositories.